philippe-lemaire/cairn-eo/cairn-srd.md

 On their turn, a character may move up to 40ft and take up to one action.
 This may be casting a spell, attacking, making a second move, or some other reasonable action.

-Each round, the PCs declare what they are doing before dice are rolled.
-If a character attempts something risky, the Ludmastro calls for a save for appropriate players or NPCs.
+Each round, the Ludantaj Karakteroj declare what they are doing before dice are rolled.
+If a character attempts something risky, the Ludmastro calls for a save for appropriate players or NLudantaj Karakteroj.

 ### Turns

-The Ludmastro will telegraph the most likely actions taken by NPCs or monsters.
-At the start of combat, each PC must make a LER save to act before their opponents.
+The Ludmastro will telegraph the most likely actions taken by NLudantaj Karakteroj or monsters.
+At the start of combat, each Ludantaj Karacteroj must make a LER save to act before their opponents.

 <details markdown="block">
   <summary>